SAP-archive/teched2020-DEV164/exercises/ex12/README.md

         }
 ````

 3. Add the css properties for the `div` elements which are used to paint your thermometer control.
-It consists of three circles and three rectangular divs.
+It consists of a circle and a rectangular div.

 ***sensormanager/webapp/css/style.css***